-There are many benefits to using bamboo toilet paper instead of traditional toilet paper.
+There are many benefits to using bamboo toilet paper instead of traditional toilet paper types.
 Understanding them will allow you to make informed buying decisions and choose the best toilet paper for yourself, your family, and the environment.

 Here is everything you need to know about bamboo toilet paper!